Air Quality Testing

 Dosimeters.
 These can test for volatile organic compounds, specific chemicals and/or materials.

-You can purchase monitors or detectors to measure; formaldehyde, nitrogen dioxide, water vapor and other pollutants can be ;purchased.
-The devices can be setup inside in the home for a specified period of time, and then sent back to a lab for proper analysis.
+You can purchase monitors or detectors to measure; formaldehyde, nitrogen dioxide, water vapour and other pollutants can be purchased.
+The devices can be set up inside in the home for a specified period of time and then sent back to a lab for proper analysis.

 How to Improve Indoor Air Quality